GAHS wins Gallia County meet - Pomeroy Daily Sentinel

 Grant Bryan (126), Trentin Waller (152) and Kenny Siders (170) each ended the event going 1-1 overall.
 Nick Hufford (195) and Boo Pullins (195) both picked up wins in their lone matches as well.

-RVHS had four grapplers end the night with records of 2-0 in individual competition in the form of Coalton Burns (126), Nathan McDaniel (170), Derek Johnson (182) and Eric Weber (160).
-McDaniel earned both of his wins by way of pinfall as he helped the Raiders accumulate four pinfall wins as a team.
+RVHS had four grapplers end the night with records of 2-0 in individual competition in the form of Coalton Burns (126), Nathan Michael (170), Derek Johnson (182) and Eric Weber (160).
+Michael earned both of his wins by way of pinfall as he helped the Raiders accumulate four pinfall wins as a team.

 Five other Raiders wrestlers picked up individual victories as Joseph Burns (113), Jacob Edwards (120), KC Collins (195), Ryan Weber (220) and Dakota Doss (285) helped guide River Valley to a 51-12 win over South Gallia.